• Home

 Properties of Fiberglass and Threading

-Fiberglass is composed of fine glass fibers embedded in a resin matrix, providing a lightweight yet strong material.
+Fiberglass is composed of long glass fibers embedded in a resin matrix, providing a lightweight yet strong material.
 This composition gives fiberglass rods flexibility and resilience, but it also presents challenges when it comes to threading.
 The structure of fiberglass may cause threads to chip or break during the machining process, affecting how well does fiberglass rod hold thread.
 The type of resin used can also impact the rod’s performance; for example, polyester resins tend to become brittle over time, complicating the threading process.

 Threading Techniques and Their Impact